Presentation: Intro to Design Patterns

 • complexity

-• difficulty to maintain or evolve over time
+• difficult to maintain and evolve over time

 These forces have given rise to principles for good design and coding.